D. I. Antoniou: Life

-Antoniou hailed from a seafaring family that traced their origins to the island of Kasos, and he was born in 1906 whilst his family was based in Beira, Mozambique.
+Antoniou hailed from a seafaring family that traced their origins to the island of Kasos, and he was born in 1906 whilst his family was based in Beira in Portuguese Mozambique.
 After spending his childhood in Suez and early education in Athens, he enrolled at the University of Athens, where he formally studied philosophy but also received informal training on a variety of subjects of interest, including music, which influenced his poetry in later years.
 Deciding to follow his family's traditions, he dropped out of university in 1928 and started a seafaring career, rising up the ranks in merchant ships.
 He served as a second officer on the ship Peleus during the 1930s and during the German invasion of Greece, he was a reserve officer at the destroyer Keios.
 After the war he returned to commercial seafaring and eventually became a captain.
 Other ships in which he served included the Achilleis and the Agamemnon.
 He retired from his seafaring career in 1968.

 He died in Athens on 6 February 1994.